 2├ Shooting for the World No. 1 Spot – ISOWA VISION STORY BOOK –

-3├ Flowers will bloom from President Isowa’s Blog, ISOWA DIARY
+3├ A Look Back at New Year Holiday Installations from President Isowa’s Blog, ISOWA DIARY

 We hope you like this edition.

 Ever-evolving New Value for IBIS “Bad Luck Out, Good Luck In!”